aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/078_workload/index.en.md

 weight: 78
 ---

 In this chapter, we will deploy the webstore workload across the namespaces we previously provisioned.
-The webstore workload consists of multiple microservices that work together to provide the complete application functionality:
+The webstore workload comprises multiple microservices that work together to provide the complete application functionality:

 - UI service
 - Orders service